imp-language/imp/CONTRIBUTING.md

 - `src/test/java/org/imp/test/` test package.
     - `CompilerTest.java` current automated tests.

+### Running the `sample` project

+The `.idea/runConfigurations/CompilerTest.xml` run configuration should run the Imp project located in the `sample/` directory.
+It's beneficial to start here.
+Eventually this will be moved to an external location as we gain contributors.

 ### Running Tests

 The `src/test/java/org/imp/test/CompilerTest.java` should be run through Junit to run all tests.
 If you're using